Ededu1984/Ededu1984/README.md

 ### [Object detection Forza Horizon 4](https://github.com/Ededu1984/car_detection_forza_horizon) - Finished

 This computer vision project is about a object detection of Forza Horizon 4 gameplay video.
-Some frameworks and libraries were used such as: OpenCV, YoloV4, Darknet, Tensorflow and Keras.
+Some frameworks and libraries were used such as: OpenCV, YoloV4, Darknet and Numpy.

 Project repo: https://github.com/Ededu1984/car_detection_forza_horizon